Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 #### Teardrop attack

-Attack breaking an IP packet into fragments and modifying them so they overlap and go beyond the max size.
+Attack breaking an IP packet into fragments and modifying them, so they overlap and go beyond the max size.
 Some machines crash or reboot when trying to re-assemble these fragments.

 #### Fork Bomb